 Examples include a Wednesday night simulcast of “West Side Story” on Broadway that took in $2,425 in one theater.
 The top- grossing film that night generated $73.36 on a separate screen.
 Ticket prices can be as much as $30, Tinker said.

-The extra revenue is almost all profit, said Tinker, who recommends (DCIN) buying Digital Cinema stock because of the potential for such programming and because the company owns its digital projection equipment, keeping fees that would otherwise go to equipment suppliers.
+The extra revenue is almost all profit, said Tinker, who recommends (DCIN:US) buying Digital Cinema stock because of the potential for such programming and because the company owns its digital projection equipment, keeping fees that would otherwise go to equipment suppliers.

 To contact the reporter on this story: Michael White in Los Angeles at firstname.lastname@example.org